Virgil Hill

 Virgil Eugene Hill (born January 18, 1964) is an American former professional boxer who competed between 1984 and 2015.
-He is a world champion in two weight classes, having held the World Boxing Association (WBA) light heavyweight title twice, from 1987 to 1997; the International Boxing Federation (IBF) light heavyweight title from 1996 to 1997; and the WBA cruiserweight title twice, between 2000 and 2007.
+He is a world champion in two weight classes, having held the World Boxing Association (WBA) light heavyweight title twice, from 1987 to 1997; the International Boxing Federation (IBF) light heavyweight title from 1996 to 1997; and the WBA cruiserweight title between 2000 and 2002.
+He also held the WBA (Regular) cruiserweight title between 2006 and 2007.
 As an amateur, Hill won a silver medal in the middleweight division at the 1984 Summer Olympics.
 In 2013, he was inducted into the International Boxing Hall of Fame.

 Amateur career

 At the 1984 Summer Olympics Hill represented the United States as a Middleweight then age 20, and won a silver medal in a close decision loss in the 165-lb final.
 His results were: